-He was infinitely rich, yet for our sakes He became poor, that ye through his poverty might be rich.
+He was infinitely rich, yet for our sake He became poor, that ye through his poverty might be rich.
 2 Corinthians 8:9.

-Furthermore, He took upon Him the nature of mankind, and was made in the likeness of sinful flesh and became sin for us, that we might be made the righteousness of God in Him.
+Furthermore, He took upon Himself the nature of humans, and was made in the likeness of sinful flesh and became sin for us, that we might be made the righteousness of God in Him.
 Romans 8:3; 2 Corinthians 5:21.

 Behold, what manner of love the Father hath bestowed upon us, that we should be called the sons of God.
 1 John 3:1.

 Here is love that no language can express.

 By transgression of God’s Law we separated ourselves from Him who alone is truth and love – alienated from the life of God and dead in trespasses and sins.
 Ephesians 4:18; Ephesians 2:1.

 Christ revealed that God is love in carrying out the plan of salvation.

 God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 John 3:16.

 By faith we behold God here and now.
 In our daily experience we discern His goodness and compassion in the manifestation of His providence.